zzzprojects/EntityFramework-Plus/README.md

 (Compatible with license from [.NET Entity Framework Extensions](http://www.zzzprojects.com/products/dotnet-development/entity-framework-extensions/))

 ## Contributing
-The FREE version helped you or you received support from us?

-Contributon for FREE features and support are always optional.
+You received support from us and/or the FREE version helped you?

+Contribute to keep us developing FREE features and to thank us for our support.
+We'll never require donations, but we appreciate them greatly

 <a href="http://www.zzzprojects.com/contribute/" target="_blank"><img src="http://www.zzzprojects.com/images/paypal-contribute.png" alt="Contribute" height="64"></a>

-A **huge thank** for the extra support.
-It keep me motivated to make even more effort to provide you amazing library and support.
+A **huge thanks** for your extra support.

 ## More Projects